 It is the policy of the Authority to hire employees through a systematic recruitment and selection process that identifies, attracts, and selects the most qualified applicants for employment.
-All applicants are considered on the basis of job requirements and applicant qualifications and otherwise without regard to race, color, religion, sex, sexual orientation, national or ethnic origin, age, marital status, status as a veteran, disability, or any other non-job-related factor.
+All applicants are considered on the basis of job requirements and applicant qualifications and otherwise without regard to race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical conditions, status as a veteran, disability, hairstyles, hair texture, or any other non-job-related factor.
 The Authority's programs and practices seek to foster internal advancement opportunities for current employees.
 The Human Resources Department is responsible for overseeing the recruitment and selection process.
 All recruitment and selection will be done in accordance with applicable policies and laws and no selection decision will be made that would constitute unlawful discrimination in violation of state or federal laws.